Kneaded That

 Instructions

-• In your mixing bowl or stand mixer, add warm water (110-120 degrees Fahrenheit), sugar, and baker's yeast.
-Mix and let sit for roughly 5 minutes or until the yeast has bloomed.
+• In your mixing bowl or stand mixer, add the warm water (110–120°F), sugar, and baker's yeast.
+Mix and let sit roughly 5 minutes, until the yeast has bloomed.

-• In the same bowl, add softened unsalted butter, egg, sourdough discard (fed or unfed), flour, and salt.
-Mix until the dough is smooth and completely pulls away from all sides of the bowl.
-Knead for 5-10 mins until it passes the windowpane test.
+• In the same bowl, add the softened butter, eggs, sourdough discard (fed or unfed), flour, and salt.
+Mix until the dough is smooth and pulls away from all sides of the bowl.
+Knead 5–10 minutes until it passes the windowpane test.

-• While the dough is proofing, prep the garlic butter by adding softened butter, minced garlic, parsley, chives, salt.
-Mix with a fork until combined (it will seem like it won’t mix together at first, but be patient with it and it will come together nicely.
+• While the dough proofs, mix the softened butter, cheese, minced garlic, parsley, chives, and salt with a fork until combined.
+It will seem like it won't come together at first, but be patient — it will.

-• After the dough has fully proofed, gently punch it down and then transfer to a lightly floured surface.
-With a rolling pin, roll the dough into a 12x19 inch rectangle.
+• After the dough has fully proofed, gently punch it down and transfer to a lightly floured surface.
+Roll into a 12x19-inch rectangle.

-• Spread the prepared filling over the rolled-out dough.
-Sprinkle with more cheese if desired (they are delicious with just the butter mixture, but sometimes I like to add extra cheese.
-Note: they will be a bit messier to braid if you add more cheese, but they will still come out beautifully).
+• Spread the prepared filling over the dough.
+Sprinkle with more mozzarella if desired (delicious with just the butter mixture, but extra cheese makes for gorgeous burnt-cheese edges — just a bit messier to braid).

 • Fold the dough over itself in thirds like a letter.
 Using a pizza cutter, cut the folded dough into 12 equal pieces.
-Then cut each piece into three pieces leaving one end connected.
-I find it helpful to lightly flatten each piece with my hand before cutting.
+Then cut each piece into three strands, leaving one end connected.
+Lightly flatten each piece with your hand before cutting to make it easier.

-• Braid the three strands of dough and pinch the ends together.
-Gently roll the braid up into a ball and place it in a buttered muffin tin.
-You will essentially just be folding the ends together and placing them in the pan with the braid facing up.
+• Braid the three strands and pinch the ends together.
+Gently roll the braid into a ball and place it braid-side up in a buttered muffin tin.

 Bake

-• Preheat the oven to 375F and let the bun’s rolls rest briefly while the oven is preheating.
-They don’t need to rise a second time.
-Brush with an egg wash (optional but recommended)
+• Preheat the oven to 375°F and let the knots rest briefly while it heats.
+They don't need a second rise.
+Brush with egg wash (optional but recommended).

-• Bake in preheated oven for 20-25 minutes or until golden brown.
-I love them a little bit browner because burnt cheese is just too good!
-Brush with salted butter and enjoy!
+• Bake 20–25 minutes, or until golden brown.
+I love them a little browner — burnt cheese is just too good!
+Brush with salted butter and enjoy.
 Top with parmesan and parsley if desired.

 Notes